yogonwa/newslens/README.md

 ## Development Status

 ### Completed
-- [x] Project structure and organization
-- [x] MongoDB Atlas setup
-- [x] Basic wayback scraping functionality
-- [x] Frontend component prototypes
-- [x] AWS S3 integration (bucket, IAM, env)
+- [x] Automated 5x5 grid scraping for a single day (2025-04-18) for all 5 sources and 5 time slots
-- [x] S3 service class implemented and tested
+- [x] Robust error handling, retry logic, and logging for scraping pipeline
-- [x] Manual upload plan for 5 images for MVP prototyping
-- [x] MVP 5x5 grid: S3 images in first column, empty columns for future slots
+- [x] S3 and MongoDB integration for screenshots and metadata
-- [x] Frontend/backend integration for MVP grid
+- [x] End-to-end rendering in frontend grid
-- [x] Redundant seed scripts and test data removed

 ### In Progress
-- [ ] Add support for multiple time slots (automated or manual)
-- [ ] Integrate real headlines and editorial tags
-- [ ] Enhance error handling and loading states
-- [ ] Prepare for production deployment
-- [ ] Add frontend filters, date navigation, and snap-to-current
+- [ ] Date navigation and filtering in frontend and backend
-- [ ] Build historical data capture script (Wayback, 1/1/2025 to present, all slots)
+- [ ] Per-source screenshot cropping to remove top whitespace/banners (crop values may vary by source)
-- [ ] Add go-forward scraper tool (live or Wayback, all slots)
+- [ ] Documentation and developer onboarding notes

-## Next Steps
+### Next Steps
-1. Add support for multiple time slots (all 5 slots, all sources)
-2. Integrate real headlines and editorial tags (optional, per source)
-3. Enhance error handling and loading states
-4. Add frontend filters, date navigation, and snap-to-current
+- Add support for date navigation and filtering in frontend and backend
-5. Build historical data capture script for 1/1/2025 to present (Wayback, all slots)
-6. Add go-forward scraper tool for live or Wayback data
+- Implement per-source screenshot cropping to remove top whitespace/banners
-7. Prepare for production deployment
+- Prepare for production deployment

 ## Contributing